USEPA/cam-api-examples/README.md

 Insert your API key at

-`7 | apiKEY <- "YOUR_API_KEY"`
+`apiKEY <- "YOUR_API_KEY"`

-The script retrieves ARP Compliance data using the camd-services API.
-The script collects the file from the url path to single data frame.
+The script retrieves CSAPR compliance data and daily emissions data using the camd-services API.
+Additionally, the script will also download XML files to a local directory.

 Use RStudio to run the script.

-### R/emissions_api_demo.R
+### R/emissions_data_demo.R

 Insert your API key at

-`7 | apiKEY <- "YOUR_API_KEY"`
+`apiKEY <- "YOUR_API_KEY"`

-The script retrieves annual emissions attribute data using the emission-mgmt API.
-Change the query parameters on line 13 to request other data from the endpoint.
+The script retrieves annual emissions attribute data by using the streaming-services and emission-mgmt APIs.
+The script also prints out useful data from the response headers too.

+Use RStudio to run the script.

+### R/facility_data_demo.py

+Insert your API key at

+`apiKEY <- "YOUR_API_KEY"`

+The script retrieves annual emissions attribute data by using the streaming-services and facilities-mgmt APIs.
+The script also prints out useful data from the response headers too.

 Use RStudio to run the script.